-It is hoped that the 10 U.S. venues which will host World Cup games will then be announced late in 2021, as three venues will be selected in both Canada (Edmonton, Toronto and Montreal) and Mexico (Guadalajara, Monterrey and Mexico City) with 16 stadiums overall picked by FIFA, who have the final say for where games will be held in the tournament.
+It is hoped that the 11 U.S. venues which will host World Cup games will then be announced in early 2022, as two venues will be selected in both Canada (Edmonton and Toronto, as Montreal pulled out) and three in Mexico (Guadalajara, Monterrey and Mexico City) with 16 stadiums overall picked by FIFA, who have the final say for where games will be held in the tournament.

 The 2026 World Cup will be the largest in history with 80 games played overall, 60 of which will be in the USA and the entire tournament from the quarterfinal stage onwards will be in the U.S.